Fort Walton BeachFort Walton Beach anaheimer

-For the main meal, we ordered a combo-plate and veggie quesadilla.
+For the main meal, we ordered a combo plate and veggie quesadilla.
 For the finale, we had to try their Tres-leches.
-This was another feast, and we ended with more leftovers.
+This was another feast, and we ended up with more leftovers.

 The Gulf on Okaloosa Island

 We picked this place for the view.
 It is located on the Santa Rosa Sound side of the island.
-We were there for lunch, so we ordered light.
-We had the cheeseburger and the chicken sandwich.
+We were there for lunch, so we ordered a light meal.
+We had a cheeseburger and a chicken sandwich.